grids-energy/pretty-good-predictions/README.md

 Please submit a pull request and let us all know how we can predict energy prices better!

 Also if anyone has anything that would be useful for this repo: scripts, files, improvements to this README then please feel free to submit a pull request, or just fork it and take all the credit.
+And please do the same for any errors I have included.